sarifeenah/BigFoot/README.md

 Can the DAY of a past event be determined by the fractional representation of Moon Light recorded on the day of the event?
 The answer is Yes!

 First, I determined DAY OF MOON by the fractional percentage of moon light on the geocode table.
-Because Timothy Renner's data set had the fractional representation of moon shine, I could determine the moon_day according to the amount of moon shine measured (I am literally dancing in my seat with this discovery)
+Because Timothy Renner's data set had the fractional representation of moon shine, I could determine the moon_day according to the amount of moon shine measured.
 Fractional amount of moon light is a more precise way to pinpoint the phase of the moon than day information as the lunar cycle varies around 30 - 24 hour periods, give or take several hours.

 I found a table that broke down the days of the month by the fractional percentage of moon shine.